Derevi/web-data-collector-base/README.md

 # Prerequisites
 node.js V10.15.0 was used and you must have it installed

-# What to do
-once repo is cloned make sure you run the following commands...
+  make sure you have run the command in the cloned repo:

-  make sure you have run:
 ```
 npm init
 ```

+# What to do
+once repo is cloned make sure you run the following commands.
+They are to be run on the root directory of the project.

-  then run:
+run:
 ```
 npm install selenium-webdriver
 ```